 Marschall S. Runge, executive vice president for medical affairs and chief executive officer of Michigan Medicine since March 2015 and dean of the Medical School since January 2016, will retire from these leadership roles following the conclusion of his contract June 30, 2025.

-Runge was the first individual in University of Michigan’s history to serve in all three leadership roles.
+Runge was the first individual in the University of Michigan’s history to serve in all three leadership roles.

-“Dr. Runge elevated the health system and the medical school in profound and lasting ways.
+“Dr. Runge elevated the health system and the Medical School in profound and lasting ways.
 He has been a visionary leader who is forward thinking, strategic and committed to academic and clinical excellence,” said President Santa J. Ono in a July 2 email to the campus community.

 “He helped guide the health system through a number of challenges, including the COVID-19 pandemic, during which Michigan Medicine served as a statewide resource for the most critical patients.
 As he steps down, he most certainly leaves a legacy of strengthening our mission and building upon Michigan Medicine’s strong foundation.”

 Runge’s time at Michigan Medicine has been marked by philanthropic advancement, health system growth and a focus on community engagement and inclusivity.
-Under Runge’s leadership, the investments in research have resulted in the greatest growth in medical school research and space in its history.
+Under Runge’s leadership, the investments in research have resulted in the greatest growth in Medical School research and space in its history.

 “It has been an honor to work with, and on behalf of, our patients, faculty, staff, learners and supporters,” Runge said.
 “Our teams give their all, every day, to make Michigan Medicine the amazing institution it is.